bbatsov/batsov.com/_posts/2011-05-03-ruby-or-python.md

-* variable and method names consisting of more then one word are written in lowercase with underscores separating the individual words like_this.
+* variable and method names consisting of more then one word are written in lowercase with underscores separating the individual words `like_this`.
-* Class names start with capital letter and follow the camel case naming convention LikeThis.
+* Class names start with capital letter and follow the camel case naming convention `LikeThis`.
 Some of Python's core classes, however, violate this convention.
-* Constants are generally written in all caps with underscores separating the individual words LIKE_THIS.
+* Constants are generally written in all caps with underscores separating the individual words `LIKE_THIS`.

-As I mentioned earlier it's customary to add ? as a suffix to predicate methods and ! to mutator methods in Ruby.
+As I mentioned earlier it's customary to add `?` as a suffix to predicate methods and `!` to mutator methods in Ruby.
 This convention is not always followed unfortunately, even in Ruby's standard library.

 ## OOP support